 The Charter is available here: Charter for International Health Partnerships in Wales – World Health Organization Collaborating Centre On Investment for Health and Well-being

-The IHCC has established a Charter Implementation Group (CIG) to provide a cross-NHS Wales platform for outreach and involvement related to international and global health work; informing, sharing, discussing, supporting and developing synergies and joint work streams.
+The IHCC has established an NHS Wales International Health Activity Group to provide a cross-NHS Wales platform for outreach and involvement related to international and global health work; informing, sharing, discussing, supporting and developing synergies and joint work streams.
 It works to create an active and motivated network of Health Boards and Trusts representatives who champion international health engagement, support ‘globally responsible’ sustainable organisations and drive a culture of ‘global citizenship’.
-The ultimate aim of the CIG is to help achieve better health and well-being and reduce health inequalities within and beyond Welsh borders.
+The ultimate aim of the Group is to help achieve better health and wellbeing and reduce health inequalities within and beyond Welsh borders.

 Charter for International Health Partnerships in Wales: an Implementation Toolkit